-Several people asked if those insights might be shared more widely, so we are now hosting a blog page called “Jeremy Reflections: Discovering Grace at Life’s End.”
-In what Jeremy has posted there, Jeremy shares how “the manner that I have been given to die is turning out to be a blessing.”
-And he shares a story of a beautiful moment of insight starting with a bird’s song that leads him to an experience of the world, the cosmos, as “a greater evolving harmony.”
+Several people asked if those insights might be shared more widely, so we have been hosting a blog page called “Jeremy Reflections: Discovering Grace at Life’s End.”
+In what Jeremy posted there before his passing, he shared how “the manner that I have been given to die is turning out to be a blessing.”
+And he shared a story of a beautiful moment of insight starting with a bird’s song that led him to an experience of the world, the cosmos, as “a greater evolving harmony.”

-As Jeremy is growing weaker, he may not be able to add more posts to this blog, but what he has posted is a real gift.
-Today, October 9, on what likely is his last birthday, Jeremy has turned the gift-giving around and has offered all of us a gift of grace.
+As Jeremy grew weaker, he was not able to add many more posts to this blog, but what he did post is a real gift.